whereswaldo93/CS2450-group4/task_manager_app/docs/validation_scenarios.md

 * **Expected Result:** The status label updates to "Task #1: Write Unit Tests added successfully."
 The inputs clear, and the new task appears as a row in the Treeview table.
 * **Actual Result:** Passed.
 Task appeared in Treeview and saved to JSON.
 * **Observations:** The `refresh_tasks` method correctly pulled the new data from the `GUIController`.
-* *[Screenshot placeholder: GUI showing the populated input fields and the resulting Treeview row]*

 ## Scenario 2: GUI Interaction - Add a Task with Invalid Date
 **Objective:** Validate that business logic errors in the Model are correctly caught and displayed by the View.